c9s/GetOptionKit/README.md

     d|dir:       option require a value (MUST require) d|dir+       option with multiple values.
     d|dir?       option with optional value
-    dir:=s       option with type constraint of string dir:=string  option with type constraint of string dir:=i       option with type constraint of integer dir:=integer option with type constraint of integer d            single character only option
+    dir:=string  option with type constraint of string dir:=number  option with type constraint of number dir:=file    option with type constraint of file dir:=date    option with type constraint of date dir:=boolean option with type constraint of boolean d            single character only option
     dir          long option name